oshashera/Academia-Vault-M2-/📚🎓 Thèse/Articles Zotero import 📰/To refact ❌/holyoakHabitatPatchArrangement2000.md

  “than linear patch arrangements”

- “imulations with large numbers of habitat patches show that predators and prey persist longer in systems with more patches (and, hence, more total habitat)”
+ “simulations with large numbers of habitat patches show that predators and prey persist longer in systems with more patches (and, hence, more total habitat)”

  “persistence is longer when within-patch dynamics are more independent in different patches, providing that recolonization is possible”